City-of-Memphis-Wastewater/mulch/README.md

 # mulch — Workspace Factory CLI

 `mulch` is a lightweight CLI bootstrapper and right-click context menu tool.
 Use `mulch` to empower your file system.
-There with multiple use cases for enhanced directory scaffolding, both as an individual and in a shared drive with a team.
+There are multiple use cases for enhanced directory scaffolding, both as an individual and in a shared drive with a team.
 Developers will enjoy quickly standing up Python projects, and end-users will enjoy right-clicking in the file browser to set up file organization the same way every time, customizable to each directory.

 ---